civl-verifier/civl-verifier.github.io/doc.md

 In general, Civl checks that the sequence of mover types of the atomic actions in every yield-to-yield fragment matches the expression `(right mover)*;(non-mover)?;(left-mover)*`, i.e., a sequence of right movers, followed by at most one non-mover, followed by a sequence of left movers.
 The mover types of atomic actions are validated using pairwise commutativity checks between all atomic actions that exist together on some layer.

-## Cooperation

-It is possible for the computation in a yield-to-yield fragment to be unbounded, e.g., due to the presence of a loop.
-The soundness of non-preemptive semantics requires that such a loop must be cooperative, i.e., there is a suitable extension of any finite prefix of the loop that exits the loop.
-Cooperation is identical to termination for deterministic and nonblocking loops but different in general.
-The cooperation of a loop or a recursive procedure is indicated with the `:cooperates` attribute.

 ## Mover Procedures

 Sometimes it can be convenient to reason about a yielding procedure not by abstracting it to an atomic action.